Neglected, Delinquent, or At-Risk – Title I, Part D

 The programs funded support supplemental instruction in core subject areas, such as reading and mathematics, as well as tutoring, counseling, and transition services.

-With Title I, Part D funds come certain requirements and responsibilities on behalf of the State agencies and districts that receive the funds.
+With Title I, Part D funds come certain requirements and responsibilities for State agencies and districts that receive the funds.
 State agencies and districts that conduct a program under Title I for children and youth who are neglected, delinquent, or at-risk are required to